-The results are summarized in Table~\ref{table cces} in the Supplementary Material.
-Both SRSE-S and SRSE-R can improve the efficiency of SRSE and their combination SRSRR performs the best among the four experimental designs.
+The results are summarized in {Tables~\ref{tab:cces_scenario1}--\ref{tab:cces_scenario3}} in the Supplementary Material. {Across all three datasets, both} SRSE-S and SRSE-R improve the efficiency of SRSE and their combination, SRSRR, performs the best among the four {stratified} designs.
 The unadjusted estimator $\hat\tau$ has the largest RMSE and longest CI length in the third dataset.
-This is mainly because the third dataset has the smallest $R_W^2$ and $R_X^2$ values.
+This is mainly because the third dataset has the smallest $R_W^2$ and a relatively small $R_X^2$.
 Moreover, the covariate-adjusted estimator $\tauadj$ further improves the efficiency compared to the unadjusted estimator $\hat\tau$.
 It reduces the RMSE by $17.0\%-54.5\%$ and CI length by $18.6\%-53.6\%$, respectively.

-To compare our method with that proposed by \cite{yang2021rejective}, we also present the results under the rejective sampling and rerandomized experiment without stratification; see Table~\ref{tab:cces without stra} in the Supplementary Material for the details.
-We find that both the unadjusted and covariate-adjusted estimators have larger SD, RMSE values and longer CI lengths as compared with their counterparts in Table~\ref{table cces} in the Supplementary Material.
-It further confirms that stratification can improve the efficiency of the survey experiment.
+{Tables~\ref{tab:cces_scenario1}--\ref{tab:cces_scenario3} also include the results for rejective sampling and rerandomization without stratification, allowing comparison with the design of \citet{yang2021rejective}.} {Across all three datasets, the corresponding non-stratified designs generally yield larger SDs, RMSEs, and longer confidence intervals for both $\tauunadj$ and $\tauadj$ than the stratified designs, providing further evidence that stratification improves} the efficiency of survey experiments.